MarceloMassarente/apify-linkedin-profile-search/README.md

 - Short ($4 per 1000) will outputs full name, profile URL, summary, location, current positions.
 - Full ($8 per 1000) will output full profile data including complete work experience, education, skills, and more.
+- Full + email search ($12 per 1000) will output all data from Full mode and also try to find email addresses for the profiles.

 2. Provide any combination of the following search parameters to find LinkedIn profiles: